crownheightsaid/mutual-aid-app/DEVELOPING.md

 # Add the staging repo as a remote
 git remote add staging https://git.heroku.com/crownheightsma-staging.git

-# Pushing from master branch to staging repo is easy (this will redeploy staging app)
+# Pushing from main branch to staging repo is easy (this will redeploy staging app)
-git push staging master
+git push staging main

-# Pushing from a non-master branch is slightly different
+# Pushing from a non-main branch is slightly different
-git push staging <branch-name>:master
+git push staging <branch-name>:main

 # See here for more information:
 # https://devcenter.heroku.com/articles/multiple-environments#advanced-linking-local-branches-to-remote-apps